 Averaging Agreements

-In some businesses, an averaging agreement is signed by the employer and employee that permits the number of hours worked over one, two, three, or four weeks to be averaged out.
+In some businesses, an averaging agreement between the employer and employee permits the number of hours worked over one, two, three, or four weeks to be averaged out.
 This does away with the need to calculate and pay overtime for hours covered by the agreement when you’re processing payroll.

 Employee Benefits Agreements